 Source: California Cancer Registry, California Department of Public Health.
 Prepared by the California Department of Public Health, California Cancer Registry.

-Five-Year Relative Survival for Kidney and Renal Pelvis Cancer by
+Five-Year Relative Survival for Kidney and Renal Pelvis Cancer by Stage at Diagnosis, Male, California, 2004-2009

-Relative survival compares the survival of men with the disease with those that do not; it represents the likelihood Notes: of avoiding death due to a particular cancer.
+Notes: Relative survival compares the survival of men with the disease with those that do not; it represents the likelihood of avoiding death due to a particular cancer.
 Stage at diagnosis by the American Joint Committee on Cancer (AJCC) Cancer Staging Manual, sixth edition.